 Scary Stories, which is the directorial debut of Cody Meirick and was initially funded through Indiegogo, is a fan-made documentary and it shows.
 Interview footage, audio, and editing vary in quality.
 Some sections, like the retellings of history illustrated in Gammell’s signature inky, tendril-like style, work well, but others, like the relatively brief rundown of Schwartz’s creepy original story sources, would have benefited from more attention.

 A PTA mom who originally called for the books to be banned is the lone voice of dissent in the conversation surrounding their value.
 Still, passion can go a long way, and Scary Stories is so jam-packed with passion for its subject that it’s impossible to come away without an appreciation for the work and the generation of horror-loving kids it inspired.

 The interviewees featured in Scary Stories — among them, other kids’ horror authors such as R.L.
 Stine — make a foolproof case for the books’ cultural relevance.
 Tattoo-lovers, photographers, sculptors, and other artists all attempt to pinpoint their fixation on the series, which has wormed its way into the psyche of many (including the not-featured Guillermo del Toro, who produced a big screen adaptation to be released this summer).
 Books like these, they say, are expressive, imaginative, and truthful about death, bodies, and cultural anxieties.

 In footage from an hours-long school board hearing, one man stands up with a handful of Goosebumps books and declares that he wants his daughter to love reading so that she can receive more education and a better life than he had.
-That archival moment of archival is simple yet heartfelt and summarizes all that comes before and after: words have power, and reading can make what once seemed impossible believable.
+That archival moment is simple yet heartfelt and summarizes all that comes before and after: words have power, and reading can make what once seemed impossible believable.